Vinax89/studio/README.md

 shifts into the correct pay cycle.
 A custom `anchor` date can be provided to align the cycle with organization-specific schedules.
 When omitted, the anchor defaults to the pay period beginning on January 7, 2024.

+## Tax Estimator

+The tax estimator uses 2025 federal brackets from the IRS and state brackets from individual state revenue departments.
+_Last updated: Oct 2024._